OpenACC/openacc-best-practices-guide/06-Loops.markdown

 sufficient parallelism for the hardware by itself, collapsing it with another loop multiplies the available parallelism.
 This is especially beneficial on vector loops, since some hardware types will require longer vector lengths to achieve high performance than others.
+Collapsing gang loops may also be beneficial if it allows for generating a greater number of gangs for highly-parallel processors.
 The code below demonstrates how to use the collapse directive.

 ~~~~ {.fortran .numberLines}
     ! $acc parallel loop gang collapse (2)